-- 13 (1) The authority of an attorney under an enduring power of attorney is terminated - (a) on the date specified in the enduring power of attorney, - (b) on the written revocation of the enduring power of attorney by the grantor while the grantor has the capacity to understand - (i) the nature and effect of an enduring power of attorney, and - (ii) the effect of terminating an enduring power of attorney, - (c) on the death of the grantor, - (d) on the death or lack of capacity of the attorney, - (e) on the written resignation of the attorney, given to - (i) if the grantor has capacity, the grantor, - (ii) if the grantor lacks capacity and two or more attorneys are appointed in the enduring power of attorney, the other attorney or attorneys, or - (iii) if the grantor lacks capacity and there are no other attorneys under the enduring power of attorney, an available adult family member of the grantor, - (f) except in the case of an enduring power of attorney made before the coming into force of this Act, on the attorney ceasing to meet the conditions set out in section 5 (1) (a) (ii) and (iii) and (b), - (g) if a decision-maker is appointed for the grantor or attorney pursuant to [the jurisdiction's guardianship legislation], on the appointment of the decision-maker, - (h) if the grantor and attorney are legally married or have cohabited as spouses, on their ceasing to cohabit as spouses as a result of an intention to end their spousal relationship, and
+17 (1) The authority of an attorney under an enduring power of attorney, including an electronic enduring power of attorney, is terminated

+- (a) on the date specified in the enduring power of attorney, - (b) on the written revocation of the enduring power of attorney by the grantor while the grantor has the capacity to understand - (i) the nature and effect of an enduring power of attorney, and - (ii) the effect of terminating an enduring power of attorney, - (c) on the death of the grantor, - (d) on the death or lack of capacity of the attorney, - (e) on the written resignation of the attorney, given to - (i) if the grantor has capacity, the grantor,

+(ii) if the grantor lacks capacity and two or more attorneys are appointed in the enduring power of attorney, the other attorney or attorneys, or

+(iii)if the grantor lacks capacity and there are no other attorneys under the enduring power of attorney, an available adult family member of the grantor,

+(f) except in the case of an enduring power of attorney made before the coming into force of this Act, on the attorney ceasing to meet the conditions set out in section 9(1)(a)(ii) and (iii) and (b),

+(g) if a decision-maker is appointed for the grantor or attorney pursuant to [the jurisdiction's guardianship legislation], on the appointment of the decision-maker,

+(h) if the grantor and attorney are legally married or have cohabited as spouses, on their ceasing to cohabit as spouses as a result of an intention to end their spousal relationship, and

-- (i) in the circumstance described in subsection (3). - (2) If [the Public Trustee and Guardian for the jurisdiction] is appointed as guardian for the grantor or attorney under [the jurisdiction's Public Trustee and Guardian legislation], the authority of the attorney under an enduring power of attorney may be suspended or revoked by the appointment - (3) If [the appropriate court for the jurisdiction] is satisfied on the application of any interested person that an attorney has abused his or her authority under an enduring power of attorney, the court may direct that the attorney's authority under the enduring power of attorney be terminated.
+- (i) in the circumstance described in subsection (3). - (2) For certainty, the written revocation referred to in subsection (1)(b) and the written resignation referred to in subsection (1)(e) may be in electronic form. - (3) If [the Public Trustee and Guardian for the jurisdiction] is appointed as guardian for the grantor or attorney under [the jurisdiction's Public Trustee and Guardian legislation], the authority of the attorney under an enduring power of attorney may be suspended or revoked by the appointment - (4) If [the appropriate court for the jurisdiction] is satisfied on the application of any interested person that an attorney has abused his or her authority under an enduring power of attorney, the court may direct that the attorney's authority under the enduring power of attorney be terminated.

 Comment: There are a number of obvious situations in which authority is terminated.
 The grantor (while competent) revokes, the attorney resigns, or the document has a built-in termination date.
 The death of either grantor or attorney terminates the authority.

 A guardianship order, which is granted after a review of all the circumstances of the grantor, will therefore take priority and terminate the power of attorney.
 The existence of the power of attorney is one factor to be considered in the guardianship application.